isomerpages/ogp-nyjc/_life-at-nyjc/Character Development/Information on Sexuality Education Programme.md

 </table>
 <p><strong><em><u>eTeens</u></em><u> Programme</u></strong>:</p>
 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <em>eTeens</em> is a programme
-developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
+that was developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.
 <br>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students learn the health,
 social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.